 You spend time before the interview reading about the company, you rehearse your answers to every question you think they'll ask you, and then on the day of the interview, you show up an hour early and drink far too much coffee.

 Well, we’re here to help reduce some of that pre-interview anxiety.
-This guide lifts the lid on QA interviews and explores some QA interview questions and answers to help you prepare for the big day.
+This guide lifts the lid on QA interviews, lists common types of software testing, and explores some QA interview questions and answers to help you prepare for the big day.

 My goal with this article is to help prepare you for the kind of QA interview questions you'll be asked whether it's about automation, your testing process, or your personality.